simonbelingar/algo-clicker-f/README.md

-this is hacked together code only meant to showcase a POC
+This his is hacked together code only meant to showcase how fast and easy it is to create algorand enabled clicker game with only basic web stack used (vanilla javascript + html + css)

 PLAY DEMO HERE: https://algo-clicker.vercel.app/